reskillamericans/website/content/videos/2021-06-28-NivSoU2jTrY.md/index.md

 videoId = "NivSoU2jTrY"
 guest = "Tony Wright"
-guestTitle = "Designer and Entrepreneur" slug = "town-hall-16-tony-wright-designer-entrepreneur"
-num = "16"
-filename = "2021-06-28-NivSoU2jTrY.md"
+guestTitle = "Designer and Entrepreneur" quote = "The doing is where the learning is.
+Getting armpit deep in designing is the best way to learn and also the most fun way to learn." slug = "town-hall-16-tony-wright-designer-entrepreneur" num = "16" filename = "2021-06-28-NivSoU2jTrY.md"